Commodity Plastic Material

 Molding of PP

 Polypropylene (PP) is a thermoplastic in the polyolefin family.
 Polypropylene comes in numerous variations and appearances, namely, Homopolymer PP, Random Copolymer PP which exhibits improved clarity, and Block Copolymer which has a better impact.
 PP can be manufactured easily with different additives and materials to create compounded variations of PP to be applied to specific applications.
 Uses for Polypropylene are numerous but found in many everyday items such as Housewares, Furniture, Irrigation products, and Consumer Goods.
-Specific products utilizing PP at HiTech are irrigation parts, housings for lighting, and jewel boxes for storing CD’s, DVD’s, and crafts.
+Specific products utilizing PP commodity plastic at HiTech are irrigation parts, housings for lighting, and jewel boxes for storing CD’s, DVD’s, and crafts.

 Molding of Polystyrene

-Polystyrene (PS) is an inexpensive thermoplastic that is easy to process and possesses good optical clarity, high gloss, good dimensional stability, and rigidity.
+Polystyrene (PS) is an inexpensive thermoplastic commodity plastic that is easy to process and possesses good optical clarity, high gloss, good dimensional stability, and rigidity.
 When synthetic rubber is added to general purpose PS, the material is altered to a high impact state, and adds strength to the impact properties.
 Because of its affordable price point, PS has been used in hundreds of applications and in countless industries, particularly in the disposable market.
 With its crystal clarity and appearance, it is a highly desirable material in higher end applications such as housewares, toys, displays, and disposable household goods.

 Molding with ABS

-One of the most commonly used materials in Plastic Injection Molding is ABS: Acrylonitrile Butadiene Styrene.
+One of the most commonly used commodity plastic materials in Plastic Injection Molding is ABS: Acrylonitrile Butadiene Styrene.
 ABS is a low cost engineering plastic that is easy to machine and fabricates.
 ABS is an ideal material for structural applications when impact resistance, strength, and stiffness are required.
 Furthermore, parts made with ABS exhibit good resistance to scratching and rigidity with excellent dimensional stability.
 ABS also works in conjunction with metal coatings as they adhere strongly to this material.
 It is widely used for machining pre-production prototypes since it has excellent dimensional stability and is easy to paint and glue.
 Natural (beige) ABS and black ABS are FDA compliant for use in food processing applications.
 The following physical property information is based on typical values of the base acrylonitrile-butadiene-styrene resin.

 - Excellent impact resistance